 It gives a completely different result than the continuous pursuit of objectives that, with some bad luck, are never achieved.
 Making the right choices ensures that you remain in control, but your employees also retain their authentic way of doing things.
 This prevents excessive stress and burnout.

 That is why process-oriented thinking is an extensive topic in our approach to the prevention of stress and burnout.
-Stop sickness absence within the organization with our training courses:

 Who Are We?